Janne E. Nolan: Education

 Nolan attended Antioch College where she majored in political science and foreign languages, and earned a BA degree in 1974.
 She earned her (MA) in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University where she also went on to attain her PhD.
 Her doctoral dissertation focused on the military industries in Taiwan and South Korea.
 From 1980 to 1982, Nolan was a Doctoral Research Fellow at the Stanford University Center for International Security and Cooperation.
 Nolan was one of only four women—along with Cindy Roberts, 'Condi' Rice, and Gloria Duffy—with CICAS fellowships at the time.
 Aware of their position as the only women in the program, they took to calling themselves "the fellowettes".

 Legacy

 The Henry A. Kissinger Center for Global Affairs at the Johns Hopkins School of Advanced International Studies named a writing contest on international security in her honor.
+And the Council on Strategic Risk's Janne E. Nolan Center on Strategic Weapons is named in honor of her work and help in founding the organization.